lupyuen/lupyuen.github.io/src/pinecone.md

 # Reverse Engineer the Bluetooth LE and WiFi Drivers

+_(This section gets deeply technical about Reverse Enginnering...
+You may skip to the next section if you're not working on Bluetooth LE and WiFi)_

 BL602 feels exciting.
 The mass market RISC-V microcontrollers never had onboard Bluetooth LE and WiFi...
 Until now!

 Unfortunately we don't have complete documentation about the implementation of BLE and WiFi on BL602.
 (And I totally understand if there are commercial reasons for this omission)